Skip to main content

 FAQ

-What are push notifications?
+Q: What are push notifications?

-Which apps does UnifiedPush work with?
+Q: Which apps does UnifiedPush work with?

-I’m an app developer who wants my users to get push notifications without Google, what should I do?
+Q: I’m an app developer who wants my users to get push notifications without Google, what should I do?

 You should use the UnifiedPush connector library for your framework.
 If it doesn’t already exist for your framework/language, contributions are welcome.

-Will UnifiedPush ever work on iOS?
+Q: Will UnifiedPush ever work on iOS?

 iOS doesn’t support running services in the background, so running a UnifiedPush distributor won’t be possible without jailbreaking or Apple’s approval for the foreseeable future.
-If someone has a solution, share that in the chat.
+If someone has a solution, please share that in the chat.

-What is the difference between UnifiedPush and OpenPush?
+Q: What is the difference between UnifiedPush and OpenPush?

 UnifiedPush was born in the OpenPush chat.
 There are some similar core ideas as well; but operationally, the projects are not related.
 The goals of the projects are the same, except UnifiedPush allows for various different distributors rather than one.